Regenerative Medicine and Stem Cells

 2) MicroRNA for the generation of astrocytes

 This is a method to create a population of astrocytes (auxiliary tissue of the brain) that can be used to treat certain brain disorders.
 Astrocytes are star-shaped glial cells found around neurons and in the areas of contact between two neurons.
-This type of nervous system cell carries nutrients from the blood to the neurons and is key to the functioning of the brain.
+This type of cell transfers nutrients from the blood to the neurons and is key to the functioning of the brain.

 https://patents.justia.com/patent/10034902